Filchgit/pharm-price-checker/README.md

 DB still in development; likely to add a whole lot more as time goes on.

-This is meant to be deployed via Heroku atm.
+This is currently deployed via Heroku atm.

 * Ruby version 2.6.6p146 (2020-03-31 revision 67876) [x86_64-linux]